The Torah Codes

 The Alter Rebbe (Likkutei Torah, Behar 43d): count the אמות הקריאה — the vowel-letters the pronunciation carries but the written text omits.
 Every cholem without a vav, every chirik without a yud, is a letter of the word's full form.
 Written out, the count climbs toward 600,000 — and the mikra, the Torah as read, is itself Sinaitic (Nedarim 37b).

 The Torah pre-exists as black fire on white fire (Yerushalmi Shekalim 6:1).
-The parchment-forms between the ink are letters not yet legible, to be revealed l'asid lavo — and the halacha already guards them: a letter whose surrounding white is broken invalidates the scroll (מוקף גויל, Menachos 29a).
-Sixty myriad counts black and white together.
+The parchment-forms between the ink are letters not yet legible, to be revealed in the time to come — and the law already guards them: a letter whose surrounding white is broken invalidates the scroll (מוקף גויל, Menachos 29a).
+The count includes black and white together.

 Every letter decomposes into elemental strokes — an aleph is two yudin and a vav, and Rabbi Akiva expounded mounds of halachos on each thorn (Menachos 29b).
 Counted by their parts, the letters of the Torah approach 600,000.
 And a yud is a Yid.